justincwatt/wp-redirect-editor/readme.txt

 ignored and can be used for spacing and comments.

     /2012/09/old-post/ http://www.example.com/2012/09/new-post/

+You can also ro regex mathing and replacment such as some of these examples.
+Note that the first mached rule will win.

+	/(.*)\.php /$1
+	/(someDir|SomeOtherDir)/? /custom-404

 After installing, go to Settings > Redirect Editor to configure.